 Buying it and tasting (feeling) it.

-Worksheet: 5 insightful questions that get you to the root of what you actually want, rather than asking "how can I loose weight?"
+Worksheet: 5 insightful questions that get you to the root of what you actually want.

 I've created a FREE worksheet download to guide you through critical thinking about what you really want.
-It helps you get to the root of of your real physical, mental, emotional needs over spending another year in the pursuit to get thin.
+It helps you get to the root of of your real physical, mental, emotional needs over spending another year in the pursuit of loosing weight.